-In 1990, the Commission initiated an investigation and, in 1991, a study group2 that asked, among other questions, whether the Commission should encourage the use of natural gas fuel by facilitating the provision of pipelines to more towns.
-The study group explored how to extend gas service to communities that request gas service but cannot be served economically at tariffed rates.
+In 1990, the Commission initiated an investigation and, in 1991, a study group, that asked, among other questions, whether the Commission should encourage the use of natural gas fuel by facilitating the provision of pipelines to more towns.2 The study group explored how to extend gas service to communities that request gas service but cannot be served economically at tariffed rates.

-On March 12, 1992, the Department of Commerce, Division of Energy Resources (Department) and Commission staff submitted their Report on Issues for New-Area Rates.
+On March 12, 1992, the Minnesota Department of Commerce, Division of Energy Resources (Department) and Commission staff submitted their Report on Issues for New-Area Rates.
 The report covered financial issues, rate design and various compliance and reporting issues concerning these new rates.
 Extensions under these New Area Surcharge tariffs would involve significant costs since the extensions would be to entire towns located in remote areas.
 Because the proposed surcharges would allow customers to pay the full incremental cost over a number of years (rather than one year), utilities could serve more areas without putting existing customers or stockholders at risk.

-1 Minn.
-Stat. § 216B.1638. subd.
-6.
+1 Minnesota Statute Section 216B.1638. subdivision 6.